 It is one of the most important dishes to be served in marriages.
 Protein-rich wholesome salad, good for all ages.

-I’m always a big fan of all salad, and this kosambari, cucumber salad Indian style recipe is rich in vitamins and minerals but also packed with the huge amount of proteins.
+I’m always a big fan of all salad, and this kosambari, cucumber salad Indian style recipe is rich in vitamins and minerals but also packed with a huge amount of proteins.
 The recipe requires raw lentils/moong dal to be added.
-But semi cooked lentils can also be added if you don’t prefer the raw smell.
+But semi-cooked lentils can also be added if you don’t prefer the raw smell.